 The move to remote work has been a long and winding path for workers worldwide.

 Fortunately, I had been working remotely for three years before the pandemic, and in this post, I’d like to share some of the best practices I’ve seen in the remote onboarding phase.

-Onboarding is tough enough, but remote onboarding has made it much more difficult.
+Onboarding and induction of new staff is tough enough, but remote onboarding has made it much more difficult.
 For their first day, no one will greet them personally, and they will not have a coworker seated next to them in the workplace.
 They won’t be around to meet their supervisor in person and will have to handle IT processes and other business apps on their own, albeit in the comfort of their own home and possibly comfy clothes.

 HR departments worldwide are also figuring out how to better onboard new hires when they can’t be there to answer questions and calm their nerves.
 During the onboarding process, it’s important to make new employees feel at ease right away.
 According to studies, if an employee has a positive onboarding experience, they are more likely to stick with the company long term.

 Remote hires will find it difficult to adapt to the company culture and gain a comprehensive understanding of the mission, values, and product knowledge they’ll need to do their jobs well.
 Team building is already challenging due to the lack of opportunities to meet in person, but there are ways to prevent new hire isolation.